 Fashion Takes Action

 We’re a proud member of Canada’s only national non-profit devoted to fashion industry sustainability.
-FTA's annual conference, WEAR (World Ethical Apparel Roundtable), is a blast - see you there?
+FTA's annual conference, WEAR (World Ethical Apparel Roundtable), is held every October - see you there?

 Progress, not perfection - you can get involved, too

 Join the annual Fashion Revolution movement - it’s easy and powerful.
 Know that "Made In _____" labels don't tell you the whole story - every garment, regardless of where it was sewn together, likely carries a long offshore supply chain behind it.
 Ask about workers' job quality, not just where those jobs are located.
 Honour the work that has gone into your clothes by taking good care of them, and try to take responsibility for where they go when you're done with them (swap!
 Repair!
 Upcycle!)
 And most importantly, recognize that big change comes in small steps.